kontainapp/km/docs/planning/m1/km-cli.md

 * we have a big chunk of PoC code in 'runk' which was done by Eric in GO, using early KM builds.
   * `This code (and Eric) should be consulted when needed`, but the C implementation is twice as fast as our Go implementation (and redhat is planning to make it default) so we will stick with it
-  * Some of the features in KM, e.g. --wait-for-signal , were done specifically for this.
+  * Some of the features in KM, e.g. --wait-for-signal, were done specifically for this.
 These features, and best integration approach, will to be revisited (e.g. --wait-for-signal dropped in favor of non-racing solution, e.g. named pipe - see below)
     * From Eric: "Just to clarify, this feature was not used anymore.
 OCI spec states that runk create should set up everything up until the payload fork and exec, then wait.
 Runk start should call fork and exec to launch the payload process.
 However, when calling runk create and runk start back to back, there is a race condition where runc create calls km --wait-signal but runc create returned before km actually waits on the signal.
 So far, I can only think a named pipe would avoid this race condition where waiter and caller needs to both enter to be valid."

 ## Burst creation behavior (P0 for info, P2 for fixes)